lenaschimmel/sc2rf/README.md

                         default with flag: 5)

   --sort-by-id [NUM]    Sort the input sequences by the ID.
 If
-                        you provice NUM, only the first NUM characters are considered.
+                        you provide NUM, only the first NUM characters are considered.
 Usefull if
                         this correlates with meaning full meta
                         information, e.g. the sequencing lab.